 34 - Cycling Festivals

 British Cycling in partnership with HSBC is closing the roads to traffic in 14 city centres throughout Britain again this summer and throwing cycling festivals for everyone.
 It's totally free to take part, you get to see your city from the saddle and it's a fun, active day out for the whole family!
 Think stunt shows, street food, and endless family-friendly activities.
 Sign Up

 35 - Pet Workshop

 Pets at Home offers free workshops for kids – Great for children with pets or who are thinking of getting one.
-There's activities, animal petting and you get a goody bag to come home with.
+There are activities, and animal petting and you get a goody bag to come home with.

 36 - National Play Day